Driving into Old Age?

 At present, UK law simply requires drivers over 70 to renew their licence every three years.
 These licence renewals are done via self-assessment forms – there are no actual tests to assess a driver’s eyesight, hearing, reaction or driving skills in general.

 There is also no legal age at which drivers should give up driving.
 It is left up to drivers to determine when they should hang up their car keys.
 As a result, some people give up driving too soon for fear of no longer being able to drive safely.
 Others continue driving into old age for too long and end up causing accidents due to failing eyesight, severely diminished reaction times or confusion.If you decide you need a refresher just to check up on how well you’re driving and you’re looking for driving instructors for older learners, we have many instructors who have a wealth of experience teaching older drivers.

 Aware of these facts, leading road safety experts setting out a national strategy for safely driving into old age made several recommendations.
 One of these recommendations was to raise the age of licence renewal to 75 if providing proof of having undergone an eye test is made compulsory.

-Started by Ben Brooks Dutton after his wife was killed in an accident involving an 85-year old gentleman hitting his accelerator instead of his brake, the petition calls for a change of this legislation (learn more).
+Started by Ben Brooks Dutton in 2015 after his wife was killed in an accident, involving an 85-year old gentleman hitting his accelerator instead of his brake, the petition called for a change of this legislation (learn more).

-Ben is asking for compulsory triennial retesting – including assessments of drivers’ eyesight and hearing; general driving skills and their ability to react quickly and correctly in case of an emergency – of drivers from the age of 70 onwards.
+Ben asked for compulsory triennial retesting – including assessments of drivers’ eyesight and hearing; general driving skills and their ability to react quickly and correctly in case of an emergency – of drivers from the age of 70 onwards.